-11. How will the school make sure my child is included in activities alongside pupils who don't have SEND?
+10. How will the school make sure my child is included in activities alongside pupils who do not have SEND?

-All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.
+All our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.